isaqueks/naeb/README.md

-#  ultraXFramework
+#  NAEB

+*NodeJS and Express Boilerplate*

-Simple framework providing all the boilerplate stuff for an express-based server
+Simple framework providing the boilerplate stuff for an express-based server

 <hr>

-### You can read the [Type documentation](https://isaqueks.github.io/ultraX/)
+### You can read the [Type documentation](https://isaqueks.github.io/NAEB/)

 ## Functionality

-ultraX provides a lot of boilerplate stuff that you would write manually if using only express.
+NAEB provides a lot of boilerplate stuff that you would write manually if using only express.
 Also, it comes with [GenericCrud](https://github.com/isaqueks/genericCrud/) and [PowerSQL](https://github.com/isaqueks/powersql) installed.

 It does/includes: